discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 You may wish to add/remove symbols to your precast depending on personal speed or boon/buff timers (such as <Skill name="onewolfpack" />).
 Do note that it is not worth casting 6 symbols as your oldest symbol will have expired by the time the boss is vulnerable.

-Presymbols are not recommended in pugs as you will get stuck on the wrong weapon if  someone triggers the boss.

-- In fast phase times, it can be worth to use <Skill name="symbolofresolution" /> and/or <Skill name="symbolofenergy" /> in your precast.
-With slower phases, it may be better to use them in-phase so that no ticks are missed.
 - It can be useful to create dedicated templates for presymbols and pretraps.
-Do note that you will be status reset if you swap between build templates with different traits - only different utilities are okay.
+Take care not to status reset by swapping between build templates with different traits - only different utilities are okay.
-- Do not presymbol in pugs unless you are absolutely sure no one else will trigger the boss, or you will have to learn to play Mace <Specialization name="Dragonhunter" />.
+- Do not presymbol in pugs unless you are absolutely sure no one else will trigger the boss before you, or you will have to learn to play Mace <Specialization name="Dragonhunter" />.

 </Card>